bendstein/calculator/README.md

 ### Console mode
 ---
-Can be executed through the terminal (by running with '/d:Console'), starting a loop allowing the user to enter an expression, and printing the evaluated result.
+Can be executed through the terminal starting a loop allowing the user to enter an expression, and printing the evaluated result.

 Additionally:
  - Entering ':exit', the loop will break and the program will exit.